Accounts deceivable: Email scam costliest type of cybercrime | WTOP News

-“The scammers are extremely well organized and law enforcement is not,” said Sherry Williams, a director of a San Francisco nonprofit that recently fell victim to a BEC scam.

-Losses in the U.S. due to BEC scams in 2021 were nearly $2.4 billion, according to a new report by the FBI.
-That’s a 33% increase from 2020 and more than a tenfold increase from just seven years ago.

-And experts say many victims never come forward and the FBI’s numbers only show a small fraction of just how much money is stolen each year.
+And experts say many victims never come forward and the FBI’s numbers only show a small fraction of how much money is stolen.

 BEC scammers use a variety of techniques to hack into legitimate business email accounts and trick employees to send wire payments or make purchases they shouldn’t.
 Targeted phishing emails are a common type of attack, but experts say the scammers have been quick to adopt new technologies, like “deep fake” audio generated by artificial intelligence to pretend to be executives at a company and fool subordinates into sending money.